tiprankstipranks

 International Operations - Risk 1

-Our international operations expose us to risks, which could harm our business, results of operations and financial condition.
+Our international operations expose us to risks and uncertainties, which could harm our business, results of operations and financial condition.

 We are a global business with operations in 18 countries.
-In 2024, our international operations represented 46% of our total portfolio income.
-Managing a global business is complex, and our international operations are subject to additional risks that may not exist in the U.S., or may be more significant compared to the U.S. This could expose us to adverse economic, industry and political conditions that may have a negative impact on our ability to manage our international operations, which could have a negative impact on our business, results of operations and financial condition.
-The global nature of our operations expands the risks and uncertainties described elsewhere in this section, including the following: - changes in geopolitical conditions and the political, economic, social and labor conditions in the markets in which we operate;- foreign exchange controls on currency conversion and the transfer of funds that might prevent us from repatriating cash earned in countries outside the U.S. in a tax-efficient manner;- currency exchange rate fluctuations, currency restructurings, inflation or deflation and our ability to manage these fluctuations through a foreign exchange risk management program;- different employee/employer relationships, laws and regulations, union recognition and the existence of employment tribunals and works councils;- laws and regulations imposed by international governments, including those governing data security, sharing and transfer;- potentially adverse tax consequences resulting from changes in tax laws in the jurisdictions in which we operate, or challenges to our interpretation and application of complex international tax laws;- logistical, communication and other challenges caused by distance and cultural and language differences, each making it harder to do business in certain jurisdictions;- volatility of global credit markets and the availability of consumer credit and financing in our international markets;- uncertainty as to the enforceability of contract rights under local laws;- the potential of forced nationalization of certain industries, or the impact on creditors' rights, consumer disposable income levels, flexibility and availability of consumer credit and the ability to enforce and collect aged or charged-off debts stemming from international governmental actions, whether through austerity or stimulus measures or initiatives, intended to control or influence macroeconomic factors such as wages, unemployment, national output or consumption, inflation, investment, credit, finance, taxation or other economic drivers;- the potential for widening military conflicts;- the potential damage to our reputation due to non-compliance with international and local laws; and - the complexity and necessity of using non-U.S. representatives, consultants and other third-party vendors.
-Any one of these factors could adversely affect our business, results of operations, liquidity, cash flow and financial condition.
+In 2025, our international operations represented 43% of our total portfolio income.
+Managing a global business is complex, and our international operations are subject to additional risks that may not exist in the U.S., or that may be more significant compared to the U.S. This could expose us to adverse economic, industry and political conditions that may adversely affect our ability to manage our international operations, which could have a negative impact on our business, results of operations and financial condition.
+The global nature of our operations expands the risks and uncertainties described elsewhere in this section, including the following: - changes in geopolitical conditions and the political, economic, social and labor conditions in the markets in which we operate;- foreign exchange controls on currency conversion and the transfer of funds that might prevent us from repatriating cash earned in countries outside the U.S. in a tax-efficient manner;- currency exchange rate fluctuations, currency restructurings, inflation or deflation and our ability to manage these fluctuations through a foreign exchange risk management program;- different employee/employer relationships, laws and regulations, union recognition and the existence of employment tribunals and works councils;- laws and regulations imposed by international governments, including those governing the security, sharing and transfer of data;- changes in tax laws in the jurisdictions in which we operate, or challenges to our interpretation and application of complex international tax laws;- logistical, communication and other challenges caused by distance and cultural and language differences, each making it harder to do business in certain jurisdictions;- volatility of global credit markets and the availability of consumer credit and financing in our international markets;- uncertainty as to the enforceability of contract rights under local laws;- the potential of forced nationalization of certain industries, or the impact on creditors' rights, consumer disposable income levels, flexibility and availability of consumer credit and the ability to enforce and collect aged or charged-off debts stemming from international governmental actions, whether through austerity or stimulus measures or initiatives intended to control or influence macroeconomic factors such as wages, unemployment, national output or consumption, inflation, investment, credit, finance, taxation or other economic drivers;- the potential for widening military conflicts;- the potential damage to our reputation due to non-compliance with international and local laws; and - the complexity and necessity of using non-U.S. representatives, consultants and other third-party vendors, including offshore service providers.
+Any one or more of these factors could adversely affect our business, results of operations, liquidity, cash flow and financial condition.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.